More Than Just Penny Jordan

 An Annie Groves novel, My Sweet Valentine, along with two further volumes for Mills & Boon, The Price of Royal Duty and A Secret Disgrace, would be published before her passing.
 More books would be released in the decade following her death, with a final Annie Groves book to be published in 2022.

-For slightly more information on Penny Jordan and her other writing identities, visit her Author’s Page.
+For more information on Penelope Jones Halsall and her numerous writing identities, visit our Penny Jones Author Page.
 You can go to the Menu at the top of every page to search for other authors’ biographies, links, and backlists.